amirfhg/LLM_LitReview/README.md

 This project aims to improve frontier models' performance to craft professional academic literature reviews.
 Our primary emphasis is on research papers within the social sciences, particularly in economics and finance.

 We first use fine-tuning as a warm-up supervised exercise.
-We then continue training the model under a reinforcement learning (RL) framework by creating a reward signal, guiding the model to perform more effective literature review.
+We then continue training the model under a reinforcement learning (RL) framework by creating a reward signal, guiding the model to perform a more effective literature review.

 # Data Collection

 A curated training sample of target papers $$\prod_{train}$$ is collected from Semantic Scholar.
 These papers are carefully selected to ensure they are published in high-quality journals, such as QJE, JF, and JFE.
 All papers in $$\prod_{train}$$ are published before 2020.
 We also collect a set of out-of-sample papers $$\prod_{test}$$ to evaluate model performance.
 These are the papers published after 2020.

-For each target paper $$p \in {\prod_{train}, \prod_{test}}$$, there is the set of referenced papers by $$p$$:
+For each target paper $$p \in {\prod_{train}, \prod_{test}}$$, there is the set of papers referenced by $$p$$:

 R<sub>p</sub> = {r<sub>p,1</sub>, r<sub>p,2</sub>, …, r<sub>p,N<sub>p</sub></sub>}

-The papers in $$R_{p}$$ are important as they are used both during the fine-tuning and evaluation stage.
+The papers in $$R_{p}$$ are important as they are used both during the fine-tuning and evaluation stages.

-For the fine-tuning stage these papers along with the literature review of the target paper $$p$$ are used to train the model.
-During the fine-tuning the model learns on how to read a set of papers (referenced papers by $$p$$) and write a literature review similar to the actual one in $$p$$.
-At this point, we do not use the entirity of referenced papers to fine-tune our model.
+For the fine-tuning stage, these papers together with the literature review of the target paper $$p$$ are used to train the model.
+During the fine-tuning, the model learns to write a literature review similar to the one in the target paper, $$p$$ based on the input papers in $$R_{p}$$.
+At this point, we do not use the full content of the referenced papers to fine-tune our model.
 Instead only rely on the metadata of the referenced papers.
 The metadata for papers in $$R_{p}$$ is retrieved from Semantic Scholar.
 This metadata includes the 'publication year,' 'authors' names,' 'title,' and 'abstract.'

-Similarly during the evaluation stage for each out of sample paper $$p$$, $$R_{p}$$ is given to the fine-tuned model and is asked to generate a literature review which is then evaluated against the one in $$p$$.
+Similarly during the evaluation stage for each out-of-sample paper $$p$$, $$R_{p}$$ is given to the fine-tuned model and is asked to generate a literature review which is then evaluated against the one in $$p$$.

 The code to collect the metadata for target papers can be found in 'semantic_scholar_references.py' in this repository.